-38.-(1) The seller of goods is deemed to be an "unpaid Unpaid seller" within the meaning of this Act-
+39. (1) The seller of goods is deemed to be an "unpaid seller" within the meaning of this Act-

-defined.

-- (a) when the whole of the price has not been paid or tendered: - (b) when a bill of exchange or other negotiable instrument has been received as conditional payment, and the condition on which it was received has not been fulfilled by reason of the dishonour of the instrument or otherwise. - (2) In this Part the term "seller" includes any person who is in the position of a seller, as, for instance, an agent of the seller to whom the bill of lading has been indorsed, or a consignor or agent who has himself paid, or is directly responsible for the price. - 39.-(1) Subject to the provisions of this Act, and of Unpaid any statute in that behalf, notwithstanding that the rights. property in the goods may have passed to the buyer, the unpaid seller of goods, as such, has by implication of law-
+- (a) when the whole of the price has not been paid or tendered; - (b) when a bill of exchange or other negotiable instrument has been received as conditional payment, and the condition on which it was received has not been fulfilled by reason of the dishonour of the instrument or otherwise.

+(2) In this Part "seller" includes any person who is in the position of a seller, as, for instance, an agent of the seller to whom the bill of lading has been indorsed, or a consignor or agent who has himself paid, or is directly responsible for, the price.

+Unpaid seller's rights

+40. (1) Subject to the provisions of this Act, and of any statute in that behalf, notwithstanding that the property in the goods may have passed to the buyer, the unpaid seller of goods, as such, has by implication of law-

-- (a) a lien on the goods or right to retain them for the price while he is in possession of them; - (b) in case of the insolvency of the buyer, a right of stopping the goods in transitu after he has parted with the possession of them; - (c) a right of resale as limited by this Act. - (2) Where the property in goods has not passed to the buyer, the unpaid seller has, in addition to his other remedies, a right of withholding delivery similar to and co-extensive with his rights of lien, and stoppage in transitu where the property has passed to the buyer.
+- (a) a lien on the goods or right to retain them for the price while he is in possession of them; - (b) in case of the insolvency of the buyer, a right of stopping the goods in transitu after he has parted with the possession of them; - (c) a right of re-sale as limited by this Act.
+Copying/unauthorised distribution strictly prohibited.
+Printed under Authority by The Regional Law Revision Centre Inc. www.lawrevision.ai

+(2) Where the property in goods has not passed to the buyer, the unpaid seller has, in addition to his other remedies, a right of withholding delivery similar to and co-extensive with his rights of lien and stoppage in transitu where the property has passed to the buyer.

-Unpaid Seller's Lien
+Seller's lien